A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Introduction

-Our model is based on a mixed-membership (or admixture) structure, where a node of one type can belong to different latent groups depending on which nodes of the other type they are interacting with.
-This flexibility allows us to capture nuanced social interactions in which actors adopt different roles when interacting with others.
-This contrasts with most of the existing bipartite community detection models that assume every node (or every edge) belongs to a single group \citep[e.g.][]{govaert_clustering_2003,larremore_efficiently_2014, zhou_analysis_2019, kim2020}.
-In cosponsoring networks, for example, a legislator may cooperate with a different group of their colleagues when considering the cosponsorship of bills in different policy areas.
-Thus, our model can capture the complexity of social networks by modeling a wide range of edge formation patterns.
+The \texttt{biMMSBM} is based on a mixed-membership (or admixture) structure, allowing nodes of one type to belong to multiple latent groups depending on interactions with nodes of the other type.
+This flexibility allows us to capture nuanced social interactions, in which actors adopt different roles when interacting with others.
+It also sets our model appart from most of the existing bipartite community detection models that assume every node (or every edge) belongs to a single group \citep[e.g.][]{govaert_clustering_2003,larremore_efficiently_2014, zhou_analysis_2019, kim2020}.\footnote{Allowing for mixed-memberships also sidesteps the serious estimation issues common in ERGM-style modeling approaches \citep{schweinberger2011, chatterjee2013}.
+Issues like inferential degeneracy and ill-behaved likelihood surfaces, which plague unipartite ERGMs, are also present in their bipartite extensions --- even after resorting to common regularization strategies \citep[such as geometric weighting; see, for instance,][]{skvoretz1999, wang2009}.}

-In addition, for any given node of one type, our model allows the use of covariates to explain the patterns of edge formation with different nodes of the other type \citep{white_murphy_2016, razaee_matched_2019}.
-In the cosponsorship network, for instance, specific legislation may invite support based on similar policy content in some instances, and through the sponsor's influence and characteristics in others.

-To accommodate such situations, our model incorporates two types of covariates, allowing researchers to evaluate social science theories.
-First, one can use node-level covariates to characterize group memberships.
-In the cosponsorship example, we can use the characteristics of legislators (e.g., ideologies, partisanship) and those of bills (e.g., contents, sponsor's characteristics) to understand their respective latent group memberships.
-Second, the model also allows for the use of dyadic covariates to directly predict edge formation.
-This feature is helpful when a variable is defined for a pair of nodes of different types (e.g., whether a legislator is a member of the committee which drafted a bill).

-In contrast, many existing modeling approaches often force researchers to adopt a two-step analyitics strategy, conducting standard regression analyses of network model outputs \citep[e.g.][]{maoz_etal_2006, handcock2007,zhang_community_2008, cao2009, tam_cho_legislative_2010,battaglini_etal_2020} By offering a single-step, comprehensive approach to network data analysis, our model can be used by researchers who wish to evaluate social science theories or those who wish to make predictions on new sets of actors.
+In cosponsoring networks, for example, a legislator may cooperate with a different group of colleagues when considering the cosponsorship of bills in different policy areas.
+Our model allows for this possibility by letting each senator belong to a different latent group, depending on the types of a bill that is under consideration for co-sponsorship.
+In contrast, most of the existing bipartite network models assume that each senator belongs to the same latent group, regardless of bills to be co-sponsored.
+Similarly, under the proposed model, each bill can be part of different latent groups, depending on which senator is considering its cosponsorship.
+Thus, \texttt{biMMSBM} can capture the complexity of social networks through a wide range of edge formation patterns.